talonchandler/guv-electro/README.md

     hostname -I

-## SSH into raspberry pi from any computer on the network
+## SSH into raspberry pi from any computer on MBL-GUEST

     ssh pi@10.208.2.178 (your IP address here)
     password: polscope